-In October 2021, at the Australian College of Nursing’s (ACN) first-ever virtually held signature event, the National Nursing Forum (NNF), the Federal Minister for Health and Aged Care The Hon Greg Hunt MP announced Sonia Martin MACN as the winner of the 2021 Health Minister’s Award for Nursing Trailblazers (Trailblazer Award).
+In October 2021, at the Australian College of Nursing’s (ACN) first-ever virtually held signature event, the National Nursing Forum (NNF), the Federal Minister for Health and Aged Care announced Sonia Martin MACN as the winner of the 2021 Health Minister’s Award for Nursing Trailblazers (Trailblazer Award).

 Sonia was named the winner for providing equitable health care services to people experiencing poverty and homelessness through the service known as Sunny Street.
 We caught up with Sonia to talk about what this win means for her and the organisation.

 How does it feel to have won the Trailblazer Award?